Last Updated on May 13, 2026

 Large format tiles that look like polished concrete.
 Fewer grout lines mean less cleaning (see our cleaning guide here) and a seamless, modern look.

-Trend 3: Smart Technology (Future-Proofing)
+Trend 3: Smart Technology for Disabled Wet Rooms (Future-Proofing)

 Technology that offers independence and ease of use.